-Coinsurance Payable By Plan In-Network Coinsurance Out-of-Network Coinsurance Because the In-Network Deductibles are equal to the In-Network Out-of-Pocket Limits, once the Deductible has been satisfied, the Plan will pay 100% not covered 100% of In-Network Covered Charges for the remainder of the Calendar Year.
+Amounts in excess of the Anowable Charge Coinsurance Payable By Plan In-Network Coinsurance Out-of-Network Coinsurance Because the In-Network Deductibles are equal to the In-Network Out-of-Pocket Limits, once the Deductible has been satisfied, the Plan will pay 100% of In-Network Covered Charges for the remainder of the Calendar Year.
+100% not covered

-HOSPITAL BENEFITS Charges billed by a facility In-Network Out-of-Network Inpatient Services 100%, after Deductible not covered
+HOSPITAL BENEFITS Charges billed by a facility In-Network Out-of-Network Inpatient Services 100%, after Deductible not covered • Prior Approval.
+Prior Approval is required for all inpatient admissions as well as specific outpatient medical

-- Prior Approval.
+• Prior Approval.
 Prior Approval is required for all inpatient admissions as well as specific outpatient medical services and procedures and some Durable Medical Equipment.
-See the Cost Management Section for a detailed list of services which require prior approval. - Room and Board Allowances.
+See the Cost Management Section for a detailed list of services which require prior approval.

+• Room and Board Allowances.
 Covered Charges for room and board during an inpatient admission shall be limited to the lesser of the billed charge or the Allowable Charge established by the Plan.